-138. The changes in revenue from 2016/17 to 2017/18 year are due to:
+144. The changes in forecast revenue from 2017/18 to 2018/19 year are due to:

-- a) changes to the underlying charges that have resulted from the application of a CPI adjustment equivalent to an average price change of 0.3% (as per the DPP Determination, set by the Commerce Commission, which regulates the allowable revenue of non-exempt electricity distributors (including Powerco)); - b) pass through of an increase in transmission charges and other pass through costs such as council rates and Electricity Authority and Commerce Commission levies which adds a further 1.4% to the overall price increase; - adjustments to Powerco's forecasts of chargeable quantities to reflect historical regional trends, including the number of ICPs and associated volume and demand growth; - d) re-balancing of our charges across regions and consumer groups to ensure that our charges better align with our underlying costs.
-This helps to ensure that all consumers across our various regions and consumer groups pay a fair and equitable amount which reflects their utilisation of our network and the costs associated with their supply; - e) the migration of consumers between consumer groups such as the migration of approximately 100 customers from the 69-299 kVA price categories to the mass market price categories.
-This migration of customers results in a lower revenue forecast for the 69-299 kVA consumer group and a higher revenue forecast for the lower mass market forecast (as detailed in table 14); - f) adjustments to individual asset based pricing to reflect revised demands and asset allocations for customers that are in the 300 kVA consumer groups.
+- changes to the underlying revenue allowances resulting from the application of the CPP Determination (set by the Commerce Commission); - pass through of changes in transmission charges and other pass through costs such as council rates and Electricity Authority and Commerce Commission levies; - adjustments to Powerco's forecasts of chargeable quantities to reflect historical regional trends, including the number of ICPs and associated volume and demand growth; - re-balancing of our prices across regions and consumer groups to ensure that our charges better align with our underlying costs.
+This helps to ensure that all consumers across our various regions and consumer groups pay a fair and equitable amount which reflects their utilisation of our network and the costs associated with their supply; - adjustments to individual asset based pricing to reflect revised demands and asset allocations for customers that are in the 300 kVA consumer groups. - 145.
+The 1.5% revenue change does not reflect the change to a consumer's distribution charges (which Powerco passes to the consumer's retailer).
+Although 2019 forecast revenue is greater than 2018 forecast revenue, there are more customers using the network (more connections and more volume) for this forecast revenue to be allocated.